attilammagyar/js80p/README.md

-If you have a working set of the standard Xcode and BSD command-line development tools (e.g. you have successfully run `xcode-select --install`), the following commands should compile JS80P for your system:
+If you have a working set of the standard Xcode and BSD command-line development tools (e.g. you have successfully run `xcode-select --install`), then the following commands should compile JS80P for your system:

     cd js80p-4_0_0-src
     export DEV_OS=macos